Congregation Ohab Zedek

-Ohab Zedek, sometimes abbreviated as OZ, is an Orthodox Jewish synagogue in Manhattan, New York City noted for its lively, youthful congregation.
-Founded in 1873, it moved to its current location on West 95th Street in 1926.
-The current clergy are: Rabbi Allen Schwartz, Senior Rabbi and Rabbi Jack Varon, assistant Rabbi.
+Congregation Ohab Zedek, sometimes abbreviated as OZ and formally known as the First Hungarian Congregation Ohab Zedek, is a Modern Orthodox Jewish congregation and synagogue located at 118 West 95th Street on the Upper West Side of Manhattan in New York City.
+The congregation is known for its lively, youthful congregation.
+Founded in 1873, it moved to its current location in 1926.
+The current clergy are Senior Rabbi Allen Schwartz and senior gabbai Allen Katz.
+Other current staff members include President, Yoni Vega, Executive Director, Chad Hopkovitz and Head of CSS, Jeff Korenman.